Barbapapazes/garabit/src/blog/getting-started-with-vue3-and-vite.md

 ---
-layout: blog-show
 title: Getting Started with Vue 3 and Vite
 description: Learn how to set up a new Vue 3 project with Vite, the fast build tool for modern web development.
 Explore the basics of Vue 3, including the Composition API, reactivity, components, and more.
 date: 2024-09-14
 ---

 > [!WARNING]
-> his has been written by an AI in order to have some content.
+> This has been written by an AI in order to have some content.
 Do not use it as a reference.

 [[toc]]